Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Real Data Application: Washington State expedited partner treatment trial

-We observe that the point estimates from the proposed method are similar to those from the linear mixed model with a random intercept only.
+From Table \ref{rara2}, we observe that the point estimates from the proposed method are similar to those from the linear mixed model with a random intercept only.
 This is expected, as the estimating equation used by the proposed method is similar to that of LMM-1.
 However, the standard errors estimated by the proposed method are larger than those from both mixed models, suggesting that the model-based standard errors may be anti-conservative.
 Notably, the 95\% confidence intervals from the two linear mixed models do not include each other’s point estimates.
-This inconsistency—arising solely from differences in random effect specification—suggests that at least one of the mixed models could be misspecified, rendering the associated model-based inference unreliable.
+This inconsistency arises solely from differences in random effect specification, and suggests that at least one of the mixed models could be misspecified, rendering the associated model-based inference unreliable.

+We believe neither mixed model captures the full covariance structure adequately, because observations are additionally clustered within sites nested inside local health jurisdictions.
+As a result, the model-based standard errors for the LMMs are likely anti-conservative.
 In contrast, the $95\%$ confidence intervals constructed using the proposed method contain both point estimates from the two mixed models, which is expected under correct specification of the mean structure.

-Adjusting for log baseline cluster size using the double adjustment discussed in Section 2.4.2 does not materially change the results.
-Even though baseline cluster size is associated with crossover time, it is not informative about the outcome and is therefore not a precision variable.
+Our result is also consistent with the bootstrap confidence intervals for both LMM specifications: LMM-1 (-0.0156, -0.0022) and LMM-2 (-0.0129, 0.0072), which are notably wider than the corresponding model-based LMM intervals.

 The leave-one-out standard error estimates are slightly larger than the permutation-based estimates, consistent with their conservative theoretical property.
 The small difference between the two suggests that few clusters exert substantial influence on the effect estimates, as illustrated in Figure~\ref{fig:loo_plot_EPT}.